A Basic Guide to Heat Press Vinyl & Fabric Imprinting

 In either case, you’ve probably wondered how the imprinting process works and what you need to get started doing imprintables.
 Wonder no longer.
 We’re here to give you the scoop.

-For simplicity’s sake, this article will deal with CAD T-shirt graphics, otherwise known as “T-shirt vinyl”.
+For simplicity’s sake, this article will deal with CAD T-shirt graphics, otherwise known as “T-shirt vinyl” or “heat press vinyl”.
 (Which it is not!
 The proper term is heat press thermal material.
 There is no vinyl in it.)
 There are digital print options too, including solvent printable films, dye sublimation, and ChromaBlast cotton decoration.
 But to keep it simple, this article will focus on heat transfer films you can use with your vector software and vinyl cutter.

 Fabric Imprinting Hardware: almost the same as for vinyl signmaking.